Ulla (river)

 The Ulla (río Ulla in Galician and Spanish) is a river in Galicia, Spain.

 Its source is sometimes given as Antas de Ulla and sometimes the neighbouring municipality of Monterroso.
-It flows to Ría de Arosa.

-Its basin is the largest in Galicia after the Minho River.
+It flows to the Ría de Arosa estuary near the city of Catoira.
+Its basin is the second largest in Galicia after the basin of Minho River.
 Tributaries include the rivers Deza and Arnego.

-The river is also valued by archaeologists owing to the large number of artifacts, dating as far back as the Neolithic, discovered here.
-The outlet of the Ulla River and the mouth of the estuary, called Ría de Arousa, are the two sites where archaeologists have discovered remains consistently.
-Rock carvings have been discovered here.
+The river is valued by archaeologists owing to the large number of neolithic artefacts found there.
+At the outlet of the Ulla River and the mouth of the estuary, called Ría de Arousa, there are two sites where archaeologists have discovered remains including rock carvings.
 The Ulla River is also important because it is the river in the northwest of the Iberian Peninsula to produce a large number of watery hoards, which were discovered in its lower reaches and its mouth.